FLAMEGPU/docs/flamegpu/api.rst

-Exit Functions
+Exit Functions (API)
 --------------

-If an exit function was defined in the XMMl model file (section \ref{sec:endFunc}) then it should be defined in a similar way to the initialisation and step functions as described above.
+If an exit function was defined in the XMMl model file (section :ref:`Exit Functions`) then it should be defined in a similar way to the initialisation and step functions as described above.
 It will be called upon finishing the program.
 An example is shown below.

 .. code-block:: c
    :linenos: